 As photographers we explore and discover the best places to find and photograph the most exciting animals.
-We take a maximum of only 8 guests per tour(unless it is a family and stay at small lodges in order to allow for a personal experience for each guest.
-We want to keep our safaris affordable while not comprising on the quality of the animal encounters in the reserves and parks we visit.
+We take a maximum of only 7 guests per tour(unless the extra person is family) and stay at small locally owned lodges in order to allow for a personal experience for each guest.
+We want to keep our safaris affordable while not comprising on the quality of the animal encounters in the private reserves and parks we visit.

 We use open vehicles with 3 tiers of elevated seats: not a glass enclosed minivan like so many other operators.
 No popping out the top either!
-Open vehicles allow you to shoot in all directions.
-Our drivers are skilled in positioning the vehicle and approaching the animal.
+Open vehicles are both with and without a top canopy and allow you to shoot in all directions.
+Our drivers are skilled in positioning the vehicle and approaching the animals.
 We stay until everyone gets their shot or the subject exits.
 Some private reserves allow guests, guides,and tracker to get out of the vehicle if you can safely approach your subject.

-While on one of our safaris you will be part of a group small enough for all to have as much access to your hosts as you want.
+While on one of our safaris you will be part of a group small enough for all to have as much access to your hosts' knowledge as you want.
 We stay at small lodges where it feels more like staying at a local's house.
-In fact, the Sweeney's own and built the tree house lodge where we stay for part of the trip and you will be the only guests there.
-The other lodges we frequent are also small and family run.
-You will also meet our neighbors and friends while at the lodge and on game drives giving you a chance to experience the lives of South Africans.
+In fact, the Sweeney's own and built the tree house lodge where you stay for part of the trip and you will be the only guests there.
+We also have exclusive use of the lodge and hide at the end of the safari.
+The lodge in Sabi Sands is small and family run.
+We feel it is important to be able to connect with South Africans and come to know their home and lifestyles.
 When on safari we pace ourselves for photographers and those who like to observe the animals.
 Your host Greg and the local guides and trackers teach you how to read the animal's behavior and anticipate the action shots.
 We spend time with the animals observing and waiting for that memorable moment rather and rushing off to tick another animal off the list.
-If a special opportunity arises, we are flexible enough to change our schedule and take advantage.
+If a special opportunity arises, we try to be flexible enough to change our schedule and take advantage.
 Though large animals are attractive, the birds, trees , and small creatures are not forgotten as we educate you on how all parts of the ecosystem work together.
-The range and quality of wildlife areas in this region is the best in all South Africa.
+The range and quality of wildlife areas in this region is the best in all South Africa and rivals other African countries.

 Read testimonials from our guests